BYeungCoding/Terminal-Hacker/docs/egdd.md

 ## Core Gameplay Mechanics (Detailed)

 - *Editing Files and Directories*: *The player will be able to perform commands at terminals that allow them to edit and create files, including moving them between directories or eve removing them entirely.*
-- *Hazards*: *At the top of the screen, players can monitor the alert meter—once it fills up, it will expose their location to the FIREwall, forcing them to evade detection.
-On certain floors, players may encounter trap files that weaken their abilities and accelerate the meter’s increase, raising the stakes even further.*
+- *Hazards*: At the top of the screen, players can monitor the alert meter—once it fills up, its over, you get caught and sent to jail.
+On certain floors, players may encounter trap files or misleading fake data that waste time or raise suspicion.
+Staying calm under pressure is key, as the system actively works against you the longer you linger.
 - *Searching for Core Data*: *The player will have to manage their more limited commands to find the core data they are looking for.*